Axioms for Defeat in Democratic Elections: Escaping impossibility

 \section{Escaping impossibility}

 In this section, we address the question: how does Split Cycle escape Arrow's Impossibility Theorem and related impossibility results?
+That is, how did we relax Arrow's assumptions in order to avoid the existence of a dictator, vetoers, etc.?
 In Section \ref{FixedImposs}, we recall the standard formulation of Arrow's theorem and related results, and we explain how Split Cycle escapes these results.
-In Section \ref{IIAVCCR}, we reformulate these results in the variable candidate setting in which we characterized Split Cycle.
+In Section \ref{IIAVCCR}, we reformulate these results in the variable-candidate setting in which we characterized Split Cycle.
 Finally, in Section \ref{AlphaVoting}, we consider some simple impossibility results based not on IIA but instead on a choice-consistency principle sometimes conflated with IIA, allegedly even by Arrow himself (see Appendix \ref{ArrowSection}).